Political Oppression And Abuse Of Human Rights In Zambia

 It has been more than a year since Mapenzi Chibulo was shot dead by the Police but no serious investigation had been done into the case.
 On several times the family of the deceased have appealed to the authorities to investigate the case and give them closure but their plea fell on deaf ears.
 Therefore the authorities must carry out a prompt and thorough investigation in the death of this innocent woman, and bring the perpetrators of this crime to justice in a fair trial.

-Investigations should be undertaken in cases of alleged police brutality against journalist.
+Investigations should be undertaken in cases of alleged police brutality against journalists.
 There have been several complaints of police intimidation, harassment and arbitrary arrest of journalists, but there is no public information/record of a single case that has been investigated and the erring officer(s) brought to justice.
-This has led to some police officer to continue abusing their powers with impunity.
+This has led some police officers to continue abusing their powers with impunity.
 Therefore, the Police command should show interest in such cases and discipline the culprits accordingly.

-The international organizatıon and nations that are member to the UNDHR treaty must take interest ın the events in Zambia.
+The international organizatıon and nations that are members of the UNDHR treaty must take interest ın the events in Zambia.
 They should realise that when one person suffers oppression and abuse of his rights everyone else is affected.
-Developed nations should help the Zambian government in areas of capacity building and training, especially of the men in uniform as they represent a force for protection of humans.
+Developed nations should help the Zambian government in areas of capacity building and training, especially of the men in uniform as they represent a force for the protection of humans.
 Severe violation of human rights should attract the attention of the Southern African Development Community (SADC), African Union (AU) and the United Nation High Commission on Human Rights (UNHCHR) at large.
-Regional organizations, SADC in particular, should take keen interest in the reports of human rights violation in Zambia, and other member states, as the effect of these violations are felt across its member countries.
+Regional organizations, SADC in particular, should take a keen interest in the reports of human rights violations in Zambia, and other member states, as the effect of these violations, are felt across its member countries.

 Access to Information Bill ready, https://www.daily-mail.co.zm/access-to-information-bill-ready (Last accessed on 20/10/2017)